 There are many distributions available for GNU/Linux.
 We concentrate on Ubuntu, a derivative of Debian.
 Ubuntu has a focus on ease of setup and is widely deployed.
 It often replaces Windows, or is installed beside Windows (dual boot), or within Windows using the Windows Subsystem for Linux (WSL).
 It can also be installed on virtual machines locally or in the cloud.
 Canonical’s Ubuntu Installation Tutorial provides simple instructions.
-Always start with the latest Ubuntu LTS (Long Term Supported) version and become familiar with the installation process by trying it out once or twice—it doesn’t hurt to practise!
+It’s good to start with the latest Ubuntu LTS (Long Term Supported) version and become familiar with the installation process by trying it out once or twice—it doesn’t hurt to practise!

 Once you have Ubuntu installed you might like to install wajig to simplify the administration of a Ubuntu system.
 Wajig is available from the PyPI software repository.
 Installation of wajig will usually take less than 5 minutes and provides the command wajig.
+Start up a Terminal and follow these steps:

 sudo apt --yes update; sudo apt --yes upgrade sudo apt --yes install wajig wajig update; wajig upgrade wajig install python3-pip pip install wajig wajig --version